-High drug prices are another good place to start.
+High drug prices are another low-hanging fruit.
 Americans pay more for medication than anyone else.
 The government could regulate price caps and pay the rest, and raise taxes on pharmaceutical companies to make up the difference.

 Same with copays and deductibles; like the Dutch, Americans could set maximum prices on both.
 That would cause higher premiums, which could be offset by raising the income threshold under which Americans qualify for Obamacare subsidies.
 In the Netherlands, almost 60 percent of households receive some subsidy, the size of which is determined by income and the number of children.